(Student Assistance Program)

 1. To identify students who are having difficulty being successful in school.

-Anyone who is concerned about a student can make a referral to HEART.
+Anyone who is concerned about a student can make a referral to SAP.
 This could be another student, parent or staff member.

 2. To create a collaboration between parents and the school to determine an action plan.